-- Audit Committee
+- Audit and Risk Committee.

-- Chief Executive Officer Performance Review Committee
+- Chief Executive Officer Recruitment and Performance Review Committee.

-- Finance Committee

-- Major Projects Committee
+- Major Projects and Finance Committee.

 - Policy Committee.

-Committees meet as and when required and make recommendations to Council however where a committee has delegated authority, it is able to make a decision in its own right.
+Committees meet as and when required and make recommendations to Council, however, where a committee has delegated authority, it is able to make the decision in its own right.